dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/ai26-skill-attack/index.md

 - "agentic-ai"
 ---

 In this article I demonstrate a pattern by which [Anthropic Skills](https://platform.claude.com/docs/en/agents-and-tools/agent-skills/overview) could be used to exfiltrate sensitive credentials, leak secrets and perform remote code execution.
-This attack is viable in its current form, and a demonstration repo has been developed.
+This attack is viable in its current form, and a [demonstration repo](https://github.com/dwmkerr/ai26?tab=readme-ov-file#the-anthropic-skill-supply-chain-attack) has been developed.
 However, a development I believe is likely to occur over 2026 - skill dependency management - could make an attack of this nature far more damaging.

-This is the first part of a series "AI26" - my predictions (or speculation) for changes in technology and engineering we might see 2026.
+This is the first part of a series "AI26" - my predictions (or speculation) on changes in technology and engineering we might see 2026.

 A brief screenshot of the result of my demonstration attack.
 An attempt to convert a PDF makes a call to a server, the skill deliberately exposes keys, which are successfully exfiltrated and stored for later use server-side.